The Imposter Syndrome Intensive

 But something has shifted.

-Maybe you’re moving into a higher price point, pivoting to a new market, or stepping into a level of visibility that feels different from anything you’ve done before, and the white knuckling that carried you to $100k doesn’t work to get to $250k.
+Maybe you're moving into a higher price point, pivoting to a new dream client, or stepping into a level of visibility that feels different from anything you've done before, and the mind-over-matter-mindset work that carried you to $100k isn't working to move the needle to earning $20k months and beyond.

 The Imposter Syndrome Tax on Your Coaching Business